 The Bujinkan is a collection of nine martial art family lineages, called ryuha.
 These ryuha are: Gyokko-ryu Kosshijutsu (玉虎流骨指術), Koto-ryu Koppojutsu (虎倒流骨法術), Kukishinden Happo Bikenjutsu (九鬼神伝流八法秘剣術), Shinden Fudo-ryu Dakentaijutsu (神傳不動流打拳体術), Takagi Yoshin-ryu Jutaijutsu (高木揚心流柔体術), Gikan-ryu Koppojutsu (義鑑流骨法術), Togakure-ryu Ninpo Taijutsu (戸隠流忍法體術), Gyokushin-ryu Ninpo (玉心流忍法), and Kumogakure-ryu Ninpo (雲隠流忍法).

-The Bujinkan New York Dojo, currently located in Bronxville and Yonkers, is one of the oldest of the International Bujinkan Dojo schools located in the USA.
+The Bujinkan New York Dojo, currently located in Bronxville, Yonkers, and Katonah is one of the oldest Bujinkan schools in the USA.
 Training focuses on traditional Japanese samurai and ninja martial arts.
 We offer instruction in these traditional arts of the Bujinkan Dojo under the authority of Joe Maurantonio (Shidoshi) as taught by Grandmaster Masaaki Hatsumi in Noda, Japan.

 Ninjutsu In New York